scalio/bazel-nx-example/README.md

 ## Build & Run

 Run `docker-compose up --build` to build and run the project.
+The app should be available at `http://localhost:4200/`

 ## Development tools

-You can use the  GraphQL Playground at `localhost:3333/graphql`.
+You can use the  GraphQL Playground at `http://localhost:3333/graphql`.

-You can see the Swagger documentation for REST API at `localhost:3333/swagger`.
+You can see the Swagger documentation for REST API at `http://localhost:3333/swagger`.